 This is one of those hard to swallow pills, but your web design and strategy might actually be the thing holding you back.

 In order to see the ROI you want from your website and get those leads rolling in, then you need to revamp your web design and strategy to address these seven culprits of lead generation failure:

 1. Poor Website Navigation

-One of the biggest web design roadblocks businesses run into is poor website navigation.
+One of the biggest web design issues businesses run into is poor website navigation.
 You may think including everything in your main navigation is helpful, but it actually just confuses visitors.
 With so many choices they just aren’t sure which page they need.
 Instead of including all of the pages in the top nav, use drop down menus and internal links to guide web traffic to the pages you want them to visit.

 The navigation should be intuitive and simple.
 There’s no need to complicate the process.
 If the navigation is too complicated, then visitors will leave.
 Just because the web design looks amazing, doesn’t mean it’s user friendly.